Checkfront/API/docs/ref/booking/booking.rst

 ====================
 .. http:get:: /api/3.0/booking/{booking_id}

+	Retrieve extended information on a specific booking.

 	:param string booking_id: The unique booking code identifying a booking in the system.

-.. http:response:: Retrieve extended information on a specific booking.

 booking/[booking_id]/invoice
 ----------------------------
 .. http:get:: /api/3.0/booking/{booking_id}/invoice

+	Return a pre-formatted invoice to display to the customer.

 	:param string booking_id: The unique booking code identifying a booking in the system.

-.. http:response:: Return a pre-formatted invoice to display to the customer.

 booking/[booking_id]/checkin
 ----------------------------